joshfinnie/resume/README.md

 This is the resume of Josh Finnie.
 Written in Latex.

-Run `pdflatex resume.txt` to create a PDF version.
+Run `pdflatex resume.tex` to create a PDF version.